What is content design?

 In their original work, Sarah Winters’ team set out a basic process of 7 steps for content design.
 Other content designers have taken up the method to expand and adapt it, bringing content design to a broader range of disciplines — from nonprofits to educational institutions and businesses, and we’ve augmented Winters’ list here with one extra step.

-5. Creation.
+- Creation.
 This is where everyone gets involved!
-You’ll be working with writers, designers, programmers, and many other disciplines to design good content.
+You’ll be prototyping with writers, designers, programmers, and many other disciplines to design good content with high usability.
 Content design means working across teams instead of siloing different approaches.

-7. Sharing.
+- Sharing.
 You want to get as much feedback as possible: from colleagues, focus groups, testing, analytics, and anywhere else you can gather data.
-Once you have that feedback, try out new ideas and test them all over again.
+Once you have that feedback, try out new ideas and test them all over again until you have the best solution.

 This might sound like a lot of work!
 And there is a reason why “content designer” has increasingly become a stand-alone role, instead of tasks being shared ad hoc among a content team.